AliOKeeffe/word-Py/README.md

 ### Options menu
 - When the user enters their name the computer will welcome them to the game and repeat their name back to them.
 - They will be asked if they would like to Play or read the Instructions
 - it doesn't matter if their input is lower or upper case.
-The computer can handle both inputs.
+The computer can handle both inputs by using the inbuilt function, lower().
 - If the user does not input a "P" or an "I" they will get an error message asking them to input a valid selection.

 ### Instructions